hanabi/hanabi.github.io/README.md

 This is the GitHub repository for the website.
 It is built with [Docusaurus](https://docusaurus.io/), a modern static website generator.

+Before editing, please review the [editing guidelines](EDITING_GUIDELINES.md) to ensure consistency with the project's style.

 ## What is a Pull Request?

 If you're in the H-Group, then you might want to help edit the website.
 Maybe you want to fix some typos.
 Or maybe you want to add a new example.
 Or maybe you proposed a new convention, and it got voted in, and now you need to add a new section.
 Regardless of what you are doing, you will need to submit a _pull request_.